SOUTH RIDGE ELEMENTARY

 - Follow the district LEP Plan to assess possible LEP students.

-- Review the School–Parent Compact annually for revisions by the Parent Advisory Committee.
+- Review the Student Intervention Plan annually for revisions during the annual parent meeting.

-- Review the Compact with parents during parent-teacher conference week, Title I/LAP Open House, annual informational meetings, and/or Family Resource Fair.
+- Review the Student Intervention Plan with parents during parent-teacher conference week, Title I/LAP Open House, annual informational meetings, and/or Family Resource Fair.

 - Include a copy of OSPI’s Parents' Right to Know and What is Title I Brochure with their child’s entry letter and with the invitation to attend the annual informational meetings.